- Learn More

 Joint Ventures and Real Estate Investment Funds

-Paul, Weiss represents a wide variety of clients for whom we negotiate and document joint ventures and form real estate investment funds for the development, ownership and operation of all classes of real estate assets.
-We are equally adept at representing the developer or operating partner, fund sponsor and the equity investor partner.
-We understand how to structure deals to meet the requirements of institutional investors, opportunity funds and governmental entities.
-And when disputes arise among joint venture partners, we counsel our clients in dispute resolution and exit strategies.
-We have experience in high-profile joint venture and investor disputes of all types.
+Paul, Weiss negotiates and documents joint ventures and form real estate investment funds for the development, ownership and operation of all classes of real estate assets for a wide variety of clients, including the developer or operating partner, fund sponsor and the equity investor partner.
+When disputes arise among joint venture partners or investors, we counsel our clients in dispute resolution and exit strategies.
 We negotiate and, where necessary, litigate creative exit and dispute resolution strategies for joint owners of major properties.

 Representative joint venture and investment fund experience has included: